booth-algo/RISC-V-T24/Lab_4.md

 You can find a very helpful guide on how to set up your repo in Github [here](https://docs.github.com/en/get-started/quickstart/create-a-repo "How to create a repo").

-The Repo Master should now create a REPO for the team with the name TeamXX, where 'XX" is the team number provided by me in the Teams List.
+The Repo Master should now create a repo for the team with the name **TeamXX**, where 'XX" is the team number provided by me in the Teams List.

 The Repo Master must then give permission to all team members AND ME, so that every member them can access the repo, and I can see what your team is doing.
 I will be checking on the progress of all teams by the end of next week on Lab 4.